Imagine this scenario in an interview:

 Paid Time Off – PTO

 How much paid time off can you get?
 It depends on the company.
 Many companies have combined sick leave and vacation into “personal in recent years.”
-There are different types of PTOs, and it differs with the company and location.
+There are different types of PTOs, and they differ with the company and location.
 Your company must categorize them based on reasons for employees to avail themselves easily.

-Here are some of the common types of paid time offs:
+Here are some of the common types of paid time off:

 Vacation time off

 Employees can avail themselves of vacation time off when they need a break from work.
 They get around two more paid days off and spend time with their family.
-Since vacation time offs are variable, companies need to formulate clear guidelines.
+Since vacation time off is variable, companies need to formulate clear guidelines.
 The employees must notify the management before going on vacation to manage work in their absence.
-The accrual of vacation time off varies with the company and how much employees have used it in a year and accumulate accordingly.
+The accrual of vacation time off varies with the company and how much employees have used it in a year and accumulated accordingly.

 Traditional sick leave